M-Bahy/twitter-mass-blocker/README.md

 # Twitter Mass Blocker

-This Python project is designed to block a tweet author and all of their followers on Twitter.
+This Python project is designed to block a tweet author and his followers on Twitter.

 ## Getting Started